bmccorkle/check_bsd_uptime/README.md

 This script checks uptime and optionally verifies if the uptime is below MINIMUM or above MAXIMUM uptime threshholds.
+Creates performance data.

 OPTIONS: